risk-first/website/menagerie/Communication-Risk.md

 > "The famous pipe.
 How people reproached me for it!
 And yet, could you stuff my pipe?
 No, it's just a representation, is it not?
 So if I had written on my picture “This is a pipe”, I'd have been lying!" - [Rene Magritte, of _The Treachery of Images_](https://en.wikipedia.org/wiki/The_Treachery_of_Images)

-This brings about it's own [Communication Risk](Communication-Risk): names are not _precise_, and concepts mean different things to different people.
+This brings about [Misinterpretation Risk](Communication-Risk#misinterpretation-risk): names are not _precise_, and concepts mean different things to different people.
 We can't be sure that people have the same meaning for concepts that we have.

-### Invisibility Risk
+### Abstraction and Invisibility Risk

 ![Invisibility Risk](images/generated/invisibility-risk.png)